Theophilus Thompson

-Theophilus Augustus Thompson (April 21, 1855 - after 1940?) is the earliest documented African-American chess expert recognized in the United States.
+Theophilus Augustus Thompson (April 21, 1855 - Oct 12, 1881) is the earliest documented African-American chess expert recognized in the United States.
 In addition to competing in tournaments, he wrote a book Chess Problems: Either to Play and Mate published in 1873.

 Early life

 Thompson was born into slavery in Frederick, Maryland, as were his parents.
 After emancipation, in 1868, he worked as a house servant in Carroll County, Maryland, but returned to Frederick in 1870.

 Career

 In April 1872, Thompson witnessed the game for the first time, in a match between John K. Hanshew and another man.
 Hanshew, who was the publisher of The Maryland Chess Review, gave Thompson a chessboard and some chess problems to solve.
 Thompson showed an immediate ability to learn the game and master its rules.

 Thompson's fame grew and he competed in a number of tournaments.

 He gained lasting fame for his book of endgame positions: Chess Problems: Either to Play and Mate (1873).
 It was published by Orestes Brownson Jr., the editor of the Dubuque Chess Journal, for whom Thompson also worked as a servant.

-Thompson faded into obscurity soon after gaining prominence with his book, and there is some uncertainty about the remainder of his life.
-The Dubuque Chess Journal closed in 1875 and Brownson Jr. died soon after, leaving Thompson without a job.
-There were rumors that he may have been the victim of a racial lynching.
-However, the 1880 U.S. Census shows a Theophilus Thompson, 24 years of age, in his home state of Maryland working as an oysterman in Anne Arundel County.
-Later on, the 1920 census lists this person as a waterman in the oyster industry, overestimated as 69 year old, married to Alice C. (39 years old) and with two children (Dorene and Ellsworth) age 10 and 9.
-In the 1930 and 1940 censuses, he lived in Churchton, Maryland, with increasingly overestimated ages of 80 and 91 years.